threefoldfoundation/info_threefold/src/farming/farming_calculator/farming_calculator.md

 The [Farming Logic v3 document](farming_logic3) describes how many TFT your node will receive as CPR_reward.

-Thanks to our sales model you also do not have to sell the capacity of your server(s), the threefold_approach takes care of this.
+Thanks to our sales model you also do not have to sell the capacity of your server(s), the threefold_channel takes care of this.

 ## Example Hardware